 In the Higher, Adult, and Lifelong Education program, we understand that research is the backbone of our academic endeavor.
 Both teaching and learning, and outreach, draw from the pool of research generated by our own faculty as well as researchers from around the world.
 HALE prides itself on recruiting and retaining a cadre of world-class research specialists in areas relating to Higher Education.
-Here are just a few samples of current and recent research directions in which our faculty is engaged.
-Below you can browse HALE faculty research directions by area or by name.
+Below you can browse HALE faculty research directions by name.

 Marilyn Amey, Ph.D.